dynamsoft-docs/mobile-document-scanner-docs-js/code-gallery/frameworks.md

 # Frameworks

-Dynamsoft provides samples that show how to integrate Dynamsoft Document Scanner and Mobile Web Capture in various frameworks.
-We recommend using our samples as references when building web applications with DDS and MWC with frameworks.
+Dynamsoft provides samples that show how to integrate Mobile Document Scanner and Mobile Web Capture in various frameworks.
+We recommend using our samples as references when building web applications with MDS and MWC with frameworks.

 > [!NOTE]
 > Please [contact us](https://www.dynamsoft.com/company/contact/) for any inquiries about currently unsupported frameworks.